-3.2.4.2 Flatstream operation
+9.12.4.2 Flatstream operation

 When using Flatstream, the communication direction is very important.
 For transmitting data to a module (output direction), Tx bytes are used.
 For receiving data from a module (input direction), Rx bytes are used.
-Registers "OutputSequence" and "InputSequence" are used to control or secure communication, i.e. the transmitter uses them to give instructions to apply data and the receiver confirms a successfully transferred sequence.
+Registers "OutputSequence" and "InputSequence" are used to control and ensure that communication is taking place properly, i.e. the transmitter issues the directive that the data should be accepted and the receiver acknowledges that a sequence has been transferred successfully.